Lutando/docs-oxd/sources/index.md

 **Where do I deploy oxd?**
 oxd is deployed on the same server as the web application(s) you want to protect.

+**Why should I use oxd?**
+oxd offers a few key improvements over the traditional model of embedding OAuth 2.0 code in your applications:

+1. If new vulnerabilities are discovered in OAuth2/OpenID Connect, oxd is the only component that needs to be updated.
+The oxd APIs remain the same, so you don't have to change and regression test your applications;

+2. oxd is written, maintained, and supported by developers who specialize in application security.
+Because of the complexity of the standards--and the liability associated with poor implementations--it makes sense to rely on professionals who have read the specifications in their entirety and understand how to properly implement the protocols;

+3. Centralization reduces costs.
+By using oxd across your IT infrastructure for application security (as opposed to a handful of homegrown and third party OAuth2 implementations), the surface area for vulnerabilities, issue resolution, and support is significantly reduced.
+Plus you who have someone to call when something goes wrong!

 **How is oxd licensed?**
 oxd is commercially licensed.
 Each time you install oxd you will need to use your license.
 Active installations are billed $0.33 per day (roughly $10 USD per month per active installation).
 Get your oxd license today.